Canonical colourings in random graphs

 For every family $\cU=(U_1,\dots,U_\l)$ of mutually disjoint vertex subsets of $V(G)$ and every $\l$-partite subgraph~$S$ of $G[\cU]$, there exists an $\l$-partite subgraph $D$ of $K_n[\cU]$ such that \begin{enumerate}[label=\rmlabel] \item for all subsets $X$, $Y\subseteq V(G)$ we have $|e_S(X,Y)-p\cdot e_D(X,Y)|\leq \eps pn^2$ \item and $\big|\kappa_\l(S)-p^{\binom{\l}{2}}\cdot\kappa_\l(D)\big|\leq \eps p^{\binom{\l}{2}} n^\l$. \end{enumerate} Moreover, we have \begin{enumerate}[label=\rmlabel]\pushQED{ } \item for every $X\subseteq V(G)$ all but at most $\eps n$ vertices $v\in V(G)$ satisfy

 \item and if $G'$ is obtained from $G$ by removing at most $\zeta pn^2$ edges, then

 \end{enumerate} \end{thm} We say the graph $D$ provided by Theorem~\ref{t:transference1} is a \emph{dense model} for the subgraph $S$ of the sparse random graph.
-Furthermore, we remark that the moreover-part is not stated in~\cite{cgss14}*{Theorem~3.2}.
+We remark that in~\cite{cgss14}, (i) is stated for disjoint subsets $X$ and $Y$, but the bound for all pairs of subsets follows easily from the inclusion-exclusion principle.
+Furthermore, the moreover-part is not stated in~\cite{cgss14}*{Theorem~3.2}.
 However, it easily follows from~\ref{it:trans1-1} and~\ref{it:trans1-2} applied with an appropriately chosen $\eps'\ll\eps$.
 In fact, part~\ref{it:trans1-1deg} follows from~\ref{it:trans1-1} applied to $X$ and $Y^+$ being the set of vertices having too high degree in $D$, and a second application to $X$ and a similarly defined set $Y^-$ (see, e.g., proof of Lemma~\ref{l:degree-cutnorm} in Section~\ref{sec:prelim}).
 Part~\ref{it:trans1-3} can be deduced by applying~\ref{it:trans1-1} and~\ref{it:trans1-2} for $S'=G'[\cU]$.
-In fact, for this choice, part~\ref{it:trans1-1} combined with Chernoff's inequality implies that all $\binom{\l}{2}$ bipartite subgraphs~$D'[U_i,U_j]$ have density close to $1$.
+In fact, for this choice, part~\ref{it:trans1-1}, combined with Chernoff's inequality and the union bound over the choices for $\cU$, implies that all $\binom{\l}{2}$ bipartite subgraphs~$D'[U_i,U_j]$ have density close to $1$.
 More precisely, in this case $D'[\cU]$ and $K_n[\cU]$ differ by at most $(2\eps'+\zeta)n^2$ edges.
 Consequently,~$\big|\kappa_\l(D')-|U_1|\cdots|U_\l|\big|\leq (2\eps'+\zeta)n^\l$, which can be transferred to $S'=G'[\cU]$ by~\ref{it:trans1-2}.
 The two conclusions of the following lemma further strengthen the upper bound of part~\ref{it:trans1-3} and can be viewed as a customised version of part~\ref{it:trans1-2} for our proof of Lemma~\ref{l:rainbow}.

-\begin{lemma} For all integers $\ell\geq 4$ and every $\eps>0$ there is some constant $C>0$ such that for $p=p(n)$ with $Cn^{-1/m_2(H)}\leq p\leq 1/C$ asymptotically almost surely the following holds for $G\in\Gnp$.
+\begin{lemma} For all integers $\ell\geq 4$ and every $\eps>0$ there is some constant $C>0$ such that for $p=p(n)$ with $Cn^{-1/m_2(K_\l)}\leq p\leq 1/C$ asymptotically almost surely the following holds for $G\in\Gnp$.